Airlines for America: Fuel efficiency and alternative fuels

+Aircraft emissions

 A4A opposed efforts by the European Union to unilaterially extend its Emissions Trading Scheme (ETS) to international aviation.
 The European Union Parliament stayed the extension of the ETS until 2016.
 The extension of "stop the clock" on ETS was consistent with the agreement reached at the International Civil Aviation Organization Assembly in 2013, which rejected unilateral regulations of carbon emissions while committing the airline industry to achieve carbon neutral growth starting from 2020.
 The US Congress passed a law authorising the secretary of transportation to prohibit American aircraft operators from complying with the EU ETS.

 Litigation

 Labor relations

 In 2010 a federal court upheld new democratic voting procedures for workers in the airline and rail industries who want to form unions.
 Earlier that year, the National Mediation Board (NMB) issued a new rule that says air and rail union elections must be decided by a majority of votes cast.
 Previously under the Railway Labor Act, which covers rail and airline workers, every worker who did not cast a vote in a representation election was automatically counted as a “No” vote.
 The Air Transport Association and ten of its member airlines, filed suit in the U.S. District Court for the District of Columbia to block the NMB ruling.
 The court upheld the new rule and denied ATA's (A4A's) request for an injunction.